 For example, last week the Girl Scout cookies took me down.
 We had 3 stores in our list of errands – and yes, all three had adorable 9-year-olds manning a table at the doorway.
 By the third store, I caved.
 I told my kids they could share a box (they bought it with their allowance), but they had to decide together.
 Halfway through their negotiating the mom of the Girl Scout said “you can’t be sisters, are you?”
 They nodded smiling, and I thought it was because yes, one has dark hair and eyes while the other is blond and blue-eyed.
 But she went on to say that she had never heard siblings like that before.
 I realized it was their methodical back and forth, going through first choice all the way to 4th until finding a match, listening but still holding firm to their wants.
 That was the rarity.
 In a flash, I thought about their screaming matches, the stomping, the tears, and all the PRACTICE.

-Practice leads to skills, and skills lead to
+Practice leads to skills, and skills lead to confidence and execution.

 On my list of what I learned from my siblings?
 Loyalty, forgiveness, how to take care of each other, and how to laugh.
 I am so curious what my girls will have on their list when they look back at their relationships, and I hope their list is a long one.